 The handler returns to the calling program at the normal return if no uncorrectable errors were encountered.

 MQ contains the command word used for the last command executed.
-AC contains zero if no errors were detected.
+AC contains the status resulting from the last error detected; AC is zero if no errors were detected.

 The handler returns to the calling program at the error return if an uncorrectable error is encountered.
-As above, MQ contains the command word for the last command attempted and AC contains -1.
+As above, MQ contains the command word for the last command attempted and AC contains the resulting status.
+In addition, bit 0 of AC is set.